Effects of Air Pollution Is Stirring Illness in Salt Lake County

 Everyone knows that the terrible effects of air pollution on the environment are increasing.
-Most don’t know that while living in Salt Lake Valley comes with one of the most beautiful mountain views, the air pollution is slowly worsening quality of life for Salt Lake County residents.
+However, most don’t know that, while living in Salt Lake Valley comes with one of the most beautiful mountain views, the air pollution is slowly worsening quality of life for Salt Lake County residents.

 While environmental causes for illness are common, the World Health Organization has completed studies that show that air pollution has become a leading environmental risk factor for human diseases.
 It estimates that about one in every eight deaths worldwide can be linked to air pollution.